basvanmeurs/flexbox.js/README.md

 ### Relative size
 Relative functions may be set for x, y, w and h.
 In that case, the property will be recalculated from the parent's layout width or height.
 This allows the user to use relative and calculated sizes.

+### Skipping
+The `skipInLayout` property can be used to **skip** the node while layouting.
+In this mode, flex behaves as if this skipped node was replaced by it's own children.
+This means that if the node itself was a flex item of a flex container, it's children will now become flex items of that flex container.

+It also affects relative layout function arguments (`w` or `h`).
+If the parent has  `skipInLayout` set to true, the grandparent's width and height will be used.

+This feature was built to enable another framework to expose a flex layoutable tree that's not be necessarily one-to-one with the layout tree.

 ## FlexTarget methods
 | Method | Description |
 | ------ | ----------- |